phelipetls/blog/content/posts/my-experience-testing-react-applications/index.md

 title: "My experience testing React applications"
 date: 2021-04-28
 tags: ["react", "javascript"]
+summary: |
+  Thoughts about writing integration tests for React apps, from react-testing-library to Cypress.
 ---

 Testing is not easy, it's a trade-off: either you slow down new feature